ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 “Seems like the eldest young lady of that family,” the adjutant replied.

 “You mean the family my Bhela got engaged to?”
 Young Master Frane Blackwood asked as if Bhela already his.
+The corner of his lips curled as he thought this might be a good chance to do something on the engagement that Blackwood House already saw as a thorn in their eyes.
 “Do you have something on that girl?”

 “Replying to young master, since Yashura Family is the main obstacle for us to get Young Lady Bhela Malikh to our side, your mother has already sent someone to investigate them.
 The eldest young lady of Yashura Family merely a Level 10 Specialist class who just graduated from Novice about seven months ago.”

 Young Master Blackwood couldn’t help but chuckle.
 Even though the two young ladies had the same level, a Specialist merely support class that wasn’t suited in combat.
-The whole duel affair would definitely turned out to be a joke.
+This duel affair would turn out to be a joke.

 Young Master Blackwood scoffed.
 “Let my Bhela teach her some manners.
 I don’t want anyone to disturb us after this.”